Click on the cute caterpillar with binoculars to go to

 Zebra Swallowtail - paw paw tree

-Black Swallowtail - dill, fennel, carrots, parsley
+Black Swallowtail - fennel, carrots, parsley

 Pipevine Swallowtail - Dutchman's pipevine

-Tiger Swallowtail - tulip poplar, sweetbay
+Tiger Swallowtail - tulip poplar, wild cherry tree

-Spicebush Swallowtail - spicebush
+Spicebush Swallowtail - spicebush, sassafras tree

 Monarch - milkweed